 Check out what's new at your library

-Work on the Main Library Lobby began this summer as part of the library’s strategic plan to meet our community’s evolving needs and ensure library spaces best serve everyone.
-Phase 1 was done this summer and delivered results you could see.
+Work on the Main Library Lobby began in summer 2013 as part of the library’s strategic plan to meet the community’s evolving needs and ensure library spaces best serve everyone.
+Phase 1 was done in late summer and delivered results you could see.
 Physical space improvements included the creation of an adaptable multipurpose area for special events and unique displays, new energy efficient lighting and new security gates.
 Reconfiguration work is now complete, bringing library visitors multiple benefits.

 More personalized service, where and when you need us